Lexar’s latest-gen memory card is fastest where it matters most

 CFexpress Type A cards measure 20mm x 28mm x 2.8mm and have just one PCIe lane.
 As such, they’re the smallest and slowest (though with a theoretical maximum transfer speed of 1000 MB/s, still much faster than SD cards).
 Lexar also announced a new line of CFexpress Type A cards a few weeks back

-CFexpress Type B cards measure 38.5mm x 29.66mm x 3.8mm (the same size as an XQD card) and have two PCIe lanes.
+CFexpress Type B cards measure 38.5mm x 29.66mm x 3.8mm (the same size as an XQD card) and have PCIe lanes.
 They are the most common CFexpress card used in professional cameras and have a theoretical maximum transfer speed of 2,000 MB/s.
 This is what Lexar announced this week.

-CFexpress Type C cards measure 54mm x 74mm x 4.8mm and have PCIe lanes.
+CFexpress Type C cards measure 54mm x 74mm x 4.8mm and have four PCIe lanes.
 They aren’t on the market yet, but will likely be limited to high-end cinema cameras that could potentially make use of the theoretical maximum transfer speed of 4,000 MB/s.

 What cameras use CFexpress cards?